 There are many examples of inbound marketing strategies so I’m just going to list a few.
 They include blogging, content creation, social media, public relations, branding, email marketing, Search engine optimization, landing pages, video creation, thought- leadership and copywriting.
 The list goes on but if you recognized any of these strategies then you've come to the right place.

-Why should entrepreneurs even care about inbound marketing?
+Why should marketers even care about inbound marketing?

 1. Build Relationships